attack68/rateslib/docs/source/i_whatsnew.rst

 Reports of such degragations
 are welcome on the issues board for consideration in upcoming releases.

+**Documentation**

+Much of the documentation has been re-written to accommodate new objects and structure.

 Must note: period.float_spread does not work anymore.
 Periods now have specific parameter objects, fixings exposure is completely re-engineered, approximations are not currently available.
 Signature of some functions for Periods is now uses a more explicit keyword argument structure only.
 This is due to certain objects being used primarily internally with a UI focused more on higher level instrumenst than their constructing objects.

 IndexFixedBond has new ``accrued`` and ``fwd_from_repo`` to handle indexation.